 (o) Liver (except if cirrhosis or hepatitis B is indicated);

 f.
 Carcinoid Tumors.
-These tumors, except for those of the appendix, are considered primary cancers of the organs in which they are located.
+These tumors are considered primary cancers of the organs in which they are located.
 If the organ is one on the specified cancer list, the carcinoid tumor may be considered as a specified cancer.

 (1) Carcinoid tumors should be recorded by the organ of the specified cancer.
-For example, the CE should use the ICD-9 code of 230.7 for a carcinoid tumor in the small intestine.
+For example, the CE should use the ICD-9 code of 209.01 for a malignant carcinoid tumor in the duodenum section of the small intestine.

 (2) Carcinoid syndrome and monoclonal gammopathies of undetermined significance are not currently recognized as malignant conditions.
 Consequently, these conditions should not be considered as cancers.

 8. Procedures for Processing SEC Claims.
-Processing SEC claims entails coordination between the UPRP and District Offices/FAB staff.
+Processing SEC claims entails coordination between the PRPU and district offices/FAB staff.

-(1) Issues bulletins with guidance on processing newly designated SEC classes.
+(1) Issues circulars with guidance on processing newly designated SEC classes.
 This will include specific instructions on how to evaluate evidence in the case file to determine SEC eligibility.

-(2) Prepares a comprehensive list of all reported cases with claimed employment at a newly designated SEC work site during the period of the SEC class.
-It will include pending cases, cases previously denied and those at NIOSH.
-This comprehensive list will be provided to the District Offices and FAB at the time of the issuance of the SEC bulletin.
+(2) Prepares a comprehensive list of all reported cases with claimed employment at a newly designated SEC worksite during the period of the SEC class.
+It will include pending cases, cases previously denied, and those at NIOSH.
+This comprehensive list will be provided to the district offices and FAB at the time of the issuance of the SEC circular.

-(3) Unresolved questions on processing SEC claims, including questions on the definition of a SEC class, uncertainty as to whether a diagnosed cancer should be considered a specified cancer or questions regarding calculation of 250 work day requirement may be referred to UPRP for guidance.
+(3) Unresolved questions on processing SEC claims, including questions on the definition of a SEC class, uncertainty as to whether a diagnosed cancer should be considered a specified cancer, or questions regarding calculation of the 250 workday requirement are referred to PRPU for guidance.

 b.
 Role of the Claims Examiner:

 (1) Identifies a potential SEC claim by reviewing the information on the claim forms or other pertinent evidence in the case file to determine if there is sufficient evidence to suggest that an employee worked as a member of a named SEC class.
-For newly designated SEC classes, the CE is to review the comprehensive list provided by UPRP as noted in paragraph 7a(2).
+For newly designated SEC classes, the CE is to review the comprehensive list provided by PRPU as noted in paragraph 8a(2).

-(2) Reviews corresponding bulletins for designated SEC classes for procedures on evaluating evidence to determine if the SEC criteria are met.
+(2) Reviews corresponding bulletins and circulars for designated SEC classes for procedures on evaluating evidence to determine if the SEC criteria are met.

-(3) Completes an initial screening of cases in the comprehensive list provided by UPRP for a newly designated SEC class.
+(3) Completes an initial screening of cases in the comprehensive list provided by PRPU for a newly designated SEC class.
 A screening worksheet is included as Exhibit 1.
-The worksheet must be completed for all cases on the comprehensive list.
+The worksheet is to be completed for all cases on the comprehensive list.
 Upon completion, the worksheet is to be included in the case record.

 Based upon the initial screening, the cases on the comprehensive list are grouped into three categories: those likely to be included in the SEC class; those not likely to be included in the SEC class; and those for which development may be needed to determine whether the case can be accepted into the new SEC class.